 For the attendee, Artist Alley offers an ever-changing assortment of goods and services to browse, as the artists offering their work in the Alley will change from day to day, or even within the same day as one person leaves and another one sets up for business.
 We have had vendors selling a huge variety of goods over the years, from the classic sketchbook commissions and badges, to steampunk jewelry and etched glassware.
 The Alley starts business every day at the same time as our Dealers Den, but where the Den closes in the evening, you will find artists in the Alley working late into the night.

 All business is conducted within the Dealers Den or Artist Alley at Furry Fiesta.
-Anyone caught doing business at random tables (or anywhere else) around the Convention will be directed to stop.
+Anyone doing business at random tables (or anywhere else) around the Convention will be directed to stop.
 Failure to stop may result in the artist being not allowed in the artist alley or dealer room in the current and/or future years and also may result in removal from the convention as a whole.

 Rule #1 of Artist Alley:

 - You must possess a Texas Sales Tax Permit to sell anything, anywhere, at any time at Furry Fiesta.